Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-2.md

 2.4 Provide System Alias: LOCAL and External Service Name as the 'Service name'.

-2.5 Select the record with 'Service name' and click on the Add selected services button.
+2.5 Select the record with `Service name` and click on the Add selected services button.